Tribler/trustchain-superapp/atomic-swap/README.md

 ## Usage instructions

 ### Preparing the coin nodes

 In order for the app to work, it has to be able to connect with Bitcoin and Ethereum (geth) nodes.
 These can be deployed with the included Docker Compose file in the `docker` directory in the project’s root by [following the instructions](../docker/README.md).
+The default configuration of the app is set for the local development on Android emulator (the IP address of 10.0.2.2).
+This means that the aforementioned Docker Compose services can be ran on the local machine of the developer.

-Once the nodes are deployed, the addresses have to be configured in the following build config variables:
+Once the nodes are deployed, the addresses have to be configured in the following build config
+variables:
-`BITCOIN_DEFAULT_PEER` in the common module’s `build.gradle` file - IP address of the machine with the Bitcoin node `ETH_HTTP_URL` in the common-ethereum module’s `build.gradle file - URL of the node, complete with the protocol (HTTP or HTTPS) and the port.
+`BITCOIN_DEFAULT_PEER` in the common module’s `build.gradle` file - IP address of the machine with the Bitcoin node
+`ETH_HTTP_URL` in the common-ethereum module’s `build.gradle file - URL of the node, complete with the protocol (HTTP or HTTPS) and the port.
 In case the HTTPS protocol is used, the certificate has to be signed by the trusted certificate authority (eg. Let’s Encrypt).

 Additionally, the IP address(es) have to be added to the `network_security_config.xml` of the main application module, in order to allow the Trustchain’s application to communicate with the server.
 ### Deploying Ethereum Contract